mbrevoort/jquery-facebook-multi-friend-selector/README.md

-# Version v3
-1/28/2011:

-* Added customizable sorter option (see details in options section)

-* Added pre_selected_friends option (see details in options section)

-* Added exclude_friends option (see details in options section)

-# Version v2 (yeah, not 0.0.0.2)
-1/21/2011:

-* Added some performance optimizations especially with a large number of friends

-* Custom events for notification when friends are loaded or selections change

-* Progressive image loading when scrolling including the usage of Ben Alman's awesome throttle/debounce library for smoother scrolling

-Plan to make some more enhancements are refactor code for to better enable unit tests

-# Version v1, etc

 This is an client side alternative to the Facebook Multi-Friend Selector that relies on jQuery.
 No server side component necessary which makes it really easy to adapt and use.